paraspec/paraspec/README.md

 ### Debugging

 Paraspec offers several debugging aids.
-The first one is the terminal option:
+For interactive debugging use the terminal option:

     paraspec -T